-Cooperation between agencies
+Cooperation between agencies in Sweden

 The Swedish website Verksamt.se is a collaboration of several government agencies, such as the Companies Registration Office and the Tax Agency.
 Verksamt offers structured information and services of the combined Swedish government.

-Different phases in a company
+Information for all phases of a company

 - Considering (Planning, business idea, types of business, being an entrepreneur)

 - Starting (Business registration and tax, moving to Sweden)

 The most popular services are highlighted on the homepage.

 Together with the Swedish Data Protection Authority, Verksamt produced the GDPR guide, which covers the most important parts of the data protection regulation.

 Need inspiration?
 Read the interviews with entrepreneurs who have started companies in Sweden.